ConfederacyOfGaia/Gaia/zephyrlands.md

 **The Confederacy of Gaia** occupies the temperate belt that runs through the center of the continent.
 The heart of the Zephyran Empire was in Gaia, and the language, culture, and traditions of Gaia are what the empire spread to its vassals.
 For this reason, Gaian culture is the most "generic" of all the kingdoms, and the other kingdoms' cultures will usually be detailed by how they differ from Gaian culture.

 The population of Gaia consists of humans and gnomes.
-During the Great Devastation, when the orcs came down from the mountains, they ravaged the XXX Hills with fire and acid, and drove the gnomes out; Gaians now call them the Soothills, as nothing grows there, and the gnomes left forever and integrated into the human societies that would take them.
+During the Great Devastation, when the orcs came down from the mountains, they ravaged the Onoklat Hills with fire and acid, and drove the gnomes out; Gaians now call them the Soothills, as nothing grows there, and the gnomes left forever and integrated into the human societies that would take them.
 Gaia absorbed the majority of the gnomes (though many settled in Kylf as well), and Gaian culture now carries the unmistakable signs of gnomish influence.

 Gaian families tend to be large, and will live on the same plots of land for generations.
 Among farmers, ranchers, and herders, which are exclusively humans, the first born children will usually take over their parents' farm or ranch when they reach middle adulthood (about 30 years old), at which point the parents will mostly retire as honored elders.
 The other children will work on the family farms as well, although some will leave home and set up their own homestead or become craftsmen.
 There is work on the ranches and farms for children of all ages, starting with the very young, so all children learn their parents' line of work.